-Habitat: Coastal sand dunes, marshes, headlands.
+Habitat: Coastal sand dunes, marshes, and headlands, where tolerant of salt water.

 Conservation Status: Not of concern